zearp/OptiHack/README.md

 <sub>Credit for DVMT/CFG Lock BIOS research goes to @JimLee1996 and his nice [write up](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) on this subject.
 Thanks to his work I was able to figure out how to enable EHCI hand-off.
 More might still come, there's a lot of interesting things that Dell is not exposing in the BIOS.
 Another big thanks goes to @datasone for providing [the modified Grub shell](https://github.com/datasone/grub-mod-setup_var/).</sub>

 > Note: Resetting NVRAM or loading BIOS defaults does ***not*** clear these changes.
-Make sure to double check you're entering the right values and nothing can go wrong.
-In case it gets messed up you can clear *all the things* by following [these](#resetting-uefi-changes) steps.
+Make *sure* to double check you're entering the right values and nothing can go wrong.
+Reflashing the BIOS with a chip programmer seems to be the only way to clear *all* settings.

 ## Installing macOS
 You're now ready to install macOS.
 Boot from the installer again and select the *Install macOS* entry.
 Once you made it into the installer format the disks how you like them (use APFS for the macOS partition) and proceed installing.
 OpenCore should automagically select the right boot partition when reboots happen but pay attention when it does and make sure you keep booting from the internal disk until you end up on a working desktop.
 The name of the option will change from "Install macOS" to whatever name you gave the macOS partition.
 Any external boot options are clearly labeled in OpenCore.